ougi-washi/Syphax-Web/README.md

 MIT License

 ### Context / Inspiration
-This project was inspire by the familiarity of the functionality and namings in [Mongoose-MIT](https://github.com/openalpr/mongoose-mit).
 The intention is to create a simple, lightweight, and fast web server for C developers.
 The current state of web development is very complex and difficult to learn, this project aims to make it more accessible with modern web implementations.
+The server side was inspire by the familiarity of the functionality and namings in [Mongoose-MIT](https://github.com/openalpr/mongoose-mit).